-There used to be a time when the natural step for buying or selling a property would involve approaching an estate agent.
-That was yesterday and today’s a different day.
-Today there’s a new generation of internet entrepreneurs making it increasingly easy for vendors and buyers to go down the private path.
-As more and more people are advertising private sales, where do you think people will start to look for property if they’re not displayed on the shop fronts?
+There used to be a time when the natural step for buying and/or selling a property would involve approaching a high-street estate agent.
+But that was yesterday, and today’s a new day.
+Today there’s a new generation of internet entrepreneurs making it increasingly easy for vendors and buyers to go down the private path of online estate agents.

 So what is a private sale?
-It’s basically a process of selling a property without the middleman- the estate agent.
+It’s basically a process of selling a property without the middleman doing all the legwork A.K.A. the estate agent.
 As a buyer, you would deal directly with the vendor and vice versa.

 Advantages of selling privately